AmeriCommerce/rest-api/authentication.md

 If your app is mostly just a service app and does not really interact with a user in any way, you can use the admin console to generate a token (more information below).

-**Compatibility Notice**: Several pieces of this document changed for compatiblity with API changes that occured on July 17, 2014 (builds 2014.2.717.x, 2014.3.717.x, etc and above).
-If you still need to reference documentation for versions prior to that, you can go to [the pre-auth-revisions tag](https://github.com/americommerce/ac-rest-api/tree/pre-auth-revisions).

 Getting an Access Token
 -----------------------